PatsanMCK/InSongLeaderboard/README.md

 Rewrite of original rewrite by https://github.com/Kylemc1413

-Planned features:
+## Planned features:
-  Selection between ScoreSaber and BeatLeader to show leaderboard Moving the leaderboard while paused in song to needed position
+Selection between ScoreSaber and BeatLeader to show leaderboard

+Moving the leaderboard while paused in song to needed position

+Show acc instead of score